 About STARMAST

-Welcome to STARMAST, an online bank of accessible resources in mathematics (and statistics, eventually) made by University of St Andrews students for any student of mathematics or statistics.
+Welcome to STARMAST, an online bank of accessible resources in mathematics and statistics made by University of St Andrews staff and students for any student of mathematics or statistics. 💫

-As of 28 January 2024, we have 19 study guides on 17 topics, with 19 question sheets, 19 answer sheets, 3 fact sheets and 2 proof sheets.
-All of our resources can be found in our full index.
+As of 25 April 2025, we have 23 study guides on 21 topics, with 23 question sheets, 23 answer sheets, 3 fact sheets and 4 proof sheets.
+All of our written resources can be found in our full index, and our non-Desmos interactive resources can be found in our app list.

 How to use